-This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors, such as feeling sad or hopeless, getting upset easily, or feeling nervous or hostile.
+This medicine may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Also tell your doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

 This medicine may cause some people to become dizzy, drowsy, clumsy, faint, unsteady, or less alert than they are normally.
 It may also cause trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Birth control pills containing levonorgestrel may not work as well while you are using this medicine.
 Use another form of birth control together with your pills during treatment and for at least 1 month after the last dose to avoid getting pregnant.
 Talk to your doctor if you have questions.

 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines, medicines for hay fever, allergies or colds, sedatives, tranquilizers, or sleeping medicines, prescription pain medicines or narcotics, and other medicines for seizures.
 Check with your doctor before taking any of these medicines together with perampanel.